OpenRefine/openrefine.org/_posts/2021-12-12-Advisory-committee-member.md

 ## How to respond

-Please nominate yourself or other members of the community with [this form]().
+Please nominate yourself or other members of the community by contacting advisory.committee@openrefine.org.
 The current advisory committee will engage a conversation with the nominees and select one or more new members.
 New members will be annonced on our blog and mailing list.